 Alfred Wegener even hypothesized this concept of mid-ocean ridges.
 Because the lithosphere is extremely hot at the ridge, it has a lower density.
 This lower density allows it to isostatically ‘float’ higher on the asthenosphere.
 As the lithosphere moves away from the ridge by continued spreading, the plate cools and starts to sink isostatically lower, creating the surrounding abyssal plains with lower topography.
 Age patterns match this idea, with younger rocks near the ridge and older rocks away from the ridge.
-Sediment patterns also thin toward the ridge, since the steady accumulation of dust and biologic material takes time to accumulate.
+Sediment patterns also thin toward the ridge since the steady accumulation of dust, and biologic material takes time to accumulate.

 Another distinctive feature around mid-ocean ridges is magnetic striping.
 Called the Vine-Matthews-Morley Hypothesis, it states that as the material moves away from the ridge, it cools below the Curie Point, the temperature at which the magnetic field is imprinted on the rock as the rock freezes.
-Over time, the Earth’s magnetic field has flipped back and forth, and it is this change in the field causes the stripes.
-This pattern is an excellent record of past ocean-floor movements and can be used to reconstruct past tectonics and determine rates of spreading at the ridges.
+Over time, the Earth’s magnetic field has flipped back and forth, and it is this change in the field that causes the stripes.
+This pattern is an excellent record of past ocean-floor movements and can be used to reconstruct past tectonics and determine spreading rates at the ridges.

-Mid-ocean ridges also are home to some of the unique ecosystems discovered, found around hydrothermal vents that circulate ocean water through the shallow oceanic crust, and send it back out to rich chemical compounds and heat.
+Mid-ocean ridges also are home to some of the unique ecosystems discovered, found around hydrothermal vents that circulate ocean water through the shallow oceanic crust and send it back out to rich chemical compounds and heat.
 While it was known for some time that hot fluids could be found on the ocean floor, it was only in 1977 when a team of scientists using the Diving Support Vehicle Alvin discovered a thriving community of organisms, including tubeworms bigger than people.
-This group of organisms is dependent on the sun and photosynthesis but instead relies on chemical reactions with sulfur compounds and heat from within the Earth, a process known as chemosynthesis.
+This group of organisms is dependent on the sun and photosynthesis.
+Instead, it relies on chemical reactions with sulfur compounds and heat from Earth, a process known as chemosynthesis.
 Before this discovery, the thought in biology was that the sun was the ultimate source of energy in ecosystems; now, we know this to be false.
 Not only that, but some have also suggested it is from this that life could have started on Earth, and it now has become a target for extraterrestrial life (e.g., Jupiter’s moon Europa).

-A transform boundary sometimes called a strike-slip or a conservative boundary, is where the motion is of the plates sliding past each other.
-They can move in either dextral fashion with the side opposite moving toward the right, or a sinistral fashion with the side opposite moving toward the left.
-Most transform boundaries can be viewed as a single fault or as a series of faults.
+A transform boundary sometimes called a strike-slip, or a conservative boundary, is where the motion is of the plates sliding past each other.
+They can move in either dextral fashion with the side opposite moving toward the right or a sinistral fashion with the side opposite moving toward the left.
+Most transform boundaries can be viewed as a single fault or a series of faults.
 As stress builds on adjacent plates attempting to slide them past each other, eventually, a fault occurs and releases stress with an earthquake.
 Transform faults have a shearing motion and are prevalent in places where tectonic stresses are transferred.
 In general, transform boundaries are known for only earthquakes, with little to no mountain building and volcanism.

 Transpression and Transtension

 In places where transform faults are not straight, they can create secondary faulting.
 Transpression is defined as places where there is an extra component of compression with shearing.
 In these restraining bends, mountains can be built up along the fault.
-The southern part of the San Andreas Fault has a large area of transpression known as the “big bend” and has built, moved, and rotated many mountain ranges in southern California.
+For example, the southern part of the San Andreas Fault has a large area of transpression known as the “big bend” and has built, moved, and rotated many mountain ranges in southern California.